 The core customers’ areas of use are contract (business furniture and upholstered surfaces for transport vehicles, theatres, concert halls, auditoriums, hospitals etc.) and home (furniture and upholstered surfaces for private homes, including beds, sound-absorbing material etc.)

-Gabriel is constantly attentive to potential acquisitions, alliances and new business areas to optimise its competitiveness
+Gabriel is constantly attentive to potential acquisitions, alliances and new business areas to optimise its competitiveness and value adding.

 Gabriel aims at achieving:

 Gabriel’s value chain covers all steps from concept to furniture user.
 Gabriel terms the complete value chain perspective “One Stop Gabriel”.
 The One Stop model’s intention is that customers can ensure development and delivery of products and services in all stages of the value chain via a single contact person.